pjg11/CTF-Writeups/2023-UIUCTF/vimjail.md

 Alongside the `vim` settings we saw before, there is an additional file called **viminfo** provided.
 This file is used to store any information a user may be working on in a previous session.
 Then, once `vim` is exited, the flag is printed to the terminal.

-So instead of reading the file within `vim`, this challenge required exiting `vim`.
+So instead of reading the file, this challenge required exiting `vim`.
 Finally, my "how to exit vim" skills came to use!

 The **vimrc** file is also different, however I go into more detail about this in the next section.

-That's because this challenge is also prone to the same error as `vimjail1`, making the solution very easy - `CTRL-\` `CTRL-N` to exit Insert Mode, followed by `:q`.
+That's because this challenge is also prone to the same error as vimjail1, making the solution very easy - `CTRL-\` `CTRL-N` to exit Insert Mode, followed by `:q`.
 The flag is printed to the screen after exiting.

 ![](images/vimjail2.gif)

 Flag: `uiuctf{<left><left><left><left>_c364201e0d86171b}`

-### `vimjail2.5`
+## vimjail2.5

+>**[91 points]** Fixed unintended solve in vimjail2.
+Connect with `socat file:$(tty),raw,echo=0 tcp:vimjail2-5.chal.uiuc.tf:1337`.
+You may need to install socat.

-The mapping issue was fixed here in the same way as in `vimjail1.5`.
+The mapping issue was fixed here in the same way as in vimjail1.5.
 Along with that, the **vimrc** file has a lot of commands in the following format:

 ```
 cnoremap a _